How surgical infections are transmitted in the O.R.

 The costs of infections from surgery

 However, the location of the infection plays an important role in severity of its impact.
-A superficial surgical site infection is estimated to cost around USD 400 per case compared to USD 30,000 for a serious organ or space infection.4 However, the cost estimates of SSI are often underestimated due to its dependency on proper reporting and the fact that most studies only cover the cost for the extended hospital stay.3, 5
+A superficial surgical site infection is estimated to cost around 400 USD per case compared to 30,000 USD for a vital organ or space infection4.
+However, the cost estimates of SSI are often underestimated due to its dependency on proper reporting and the fact that most studies only cover the cost for the extended hospital stay3, 5.